 Offer promotions, free sessions and referral specials to existing clients and new clients.
 By giving a free trial session, a prospective client can experience your services and decide whether or not you'd be a valuable addition to her fitness routine.
 Referral specials, in which you offer free sessions to clients who bring a friend, can help grow your client base while keeping your current clients happy.

 Read more: How to Build a Personal Trainer Website

 Visit local gyms and health clubs to see if they would be open to a partnership.
 If a smaller gym or fitness club can't offer personal training as one of their services, it might be able to refer its members to you for a small fee or percentage of your training costs.
 If not, you still may be able to post a flier or brochure for your services in the gym, where those who are likely to need your services can see the ad.

-Visit stores and facilities where those interested in your services would frequent, suggests "Entrepreneur" magazine.
+Visit stores and facilities frequented by people who might be interested in your services.
 Gyms and health clubs are an obvious place for ads, but so are health supplement stores, sporting good supply stores and organic health food stores.
-Leaving a brochure in these areas can help you connect directly with those interested in the lifestyle that you promote through your personal training services.
+Posting a brochure or flier can help you connect directly with those interested in the lifestyle that you promote through your personal training services.

 Offer your services to local businesses as a corporate wellness program.
 Corporate wellness and fitness programs are a popular way for employers to reduce health insurance costs for their employees.
-By inserting yourself and your services into local small and large businesses, you can easily create contracts for yourself.
-Create a menu of services that you'd offer corporate clients, such as classes, personal training, evaluation and seminars, and shop the programs to a variety of businesses.
+By offering your services to local small and large businesses, you can easily create contracts for yourself.
+Create a menu of services that you'd offer corporate clients, such as classes, personal training, fitness evaluation and nutrition seminars, and shop the programs to a variety of businesses.